Fort Dodge, Iowa: History

-The next year William Willams, a civilian storekeeper in Fort Dodge, purchased the land and buildings of the old fort.
+The next year William Williams, a civilian storekeeper in Fort Dodge, purchased the land and buildings of the old fort.
 The town of Fort Dodge was founded in 1869.
 In 1872 the long and continuing history of gypsum production in Iowa started when George Ringland, Webb Vincent, and Stillman T. Meservey formed the Fort Dodge Plaster Mills to mine, grind, and prepare gypsum for commercial use.
 The Company constructed the first gypsum mill west of the Mississippi River, at the head of what is now known as Gypsum Creek.

-In 2018, Kris Patrick, Executive Director of Fort Dodge Main Street, stated that Fort Dodge is locally referred to as "Little Chicago" because architects modeled downtown buildings to resemble Chicago in the mid-1900s.
+In 2018, Kris Patrick, executive director of Fort Dodge Main Street, stated that Fort Dodge is locally referred to as "Little Chicago" because architects modeled downtown buildings to resemble Chicago in the mid-1900s.